ApolloAuto/apollo/README.md

 [**Apollo 1.0:**](docs/quickstart/apollo_1_0_hardware_system_installation_guide.md)

-Apollo 1.0, also referred to as the Automatic GPS Waypoint Following works in an enclosed venue such as a test track or parking lot.
+Apollo 1.0, also referred to as the Automatic GPS Waypoint Following, works in an enclosed venue such as a test track or parking lot.
 This installation is necessary to ensure that Apollo works perfectly with your vehicle.
 The diagram below lists the various modules in Apollo 1.0.

 ![image alt text](docs/demo_guide/images/Apollo_1.png)